-With menus, you can set various functions such as the image-recording quality, date/time, etc. While looking at the LCD monitor, use the <MENU> button, < <> cross keys, and <<>> button on the camera back to operate the menus.
+With menus, you can set various functions such as the image-recording quality, date/time, etc. While looking at the LCD monitor, use the <mession <mession

 Menu Screen

 In the Basic Zone, Movie shooting mode, and Creative Zone, the tabs and menu options displayed will be different.